CPRO-W2: The Nation’s Premier Risk Management Designation for Water and Wastewater Professionals

 Dr. Sandra Vannoy, App State University

-In partnership with Appalachian State University and its Dean of the Walker College of Business, Dr. Sandra Vannoy, this designation is designed for water and wastewater professionals at all organizational levels, from executives to board members to specialized roles.
+In partnership with Appalachian State University and its Dean of the Walker College of Business, Dr. Sandra Vannoy, this designation is designed for current and aspiring risk managers.
 Candidates include formal utility risk managers as well as leaders in high-risk areas such as human resources, operations, finance, capital planning, and other critical functions.

 The CPRO-W2 Course at a Glance